MA in Classical Studies

 - argue logically, consistently and sceptically

 - marshal various sorts of evidence to support a logical argument.

-You must commence your studies towards the MA in Classical Studies with the postgraduate foundation module in classical studies and your final module must be the classical studies dissertation.
+You must commence your studies towards the MA in Classical Studies with the part 1 module and your final module must be the part 2 module.

 You must complete this qualification within ten years.